cliffeyXvaliente/Universe-Travel/README.md

-# Universe Travel "Demo"
+# Universe Travel "Prototype"

 ## Information

 ```
-This website is a demo with HTML and CSS.
+This website is a prototype demo with HTML and CSS.
 A responsive website was created in 2020-2021.
 ```